Lulah Ragsdale: Early life and education

 Lulah's early education was conducted by her mother.
-At an early age, Ragsdale became an unsatisfiable reader, always seeking the weird, the unreal, the mystic; or else, the vivid, the passionate, the glowing in prose and poetry.
-The characters in her favorite books became her best friends, and in the constant company of such unreal creatures as she most fancied, her thoughts, her manners and her conversation became very odd and unchildlike.
+At an early age, Ragsdale became an avid reader.

 Discerning Lulah's trend of tastes, the mother exacted the memorizing of long poems which fed into Lulah's poetic and dramatic talents.
 At a sufficiently mature age, Lulah was placed in Whitworth Female College in Brookhaven.
 Without interruption, Lulah continued her course of study until her graduation, age 16, always taking first rank in "expression" and composition and always just "getting-by" on mathematics.
 The young student read voraciously such books as her mother permitted her to have: Scott's novels, Dickens, George Eliot, with an occasional dip into St. Elmo for lighter reading; added to these were Shakespeare and other standard poets.

 Her college days had been punctuated by acrostics to her schoolmates.
 Several of her essays having been written in verse, her English instructor, Professor R. S. Rickets, afterwards affiliated with Millsaps College, Jackson, Mississippi, urged her to take her poetry seriously and to express herself by rule of dactyl and spondee.

-After graduation, for a few years, Ragsdale led the visiting, dancing, happy-go-lucky life of the young "Main Street" girl but always with a latent desire burning under her other interests to go upon the stage.
-She was also writing verse at this period, because there was no resisting that which came to her inspirationally, but which she made no effort to force into print.
+For a few years after graduation, Ragsdale led the visiting, dancing, happy-go-lucky life of the young "Main Street" girl, though she held a latent desire under her other interests to go upon the stage.
+She was also inspired to write verse at this period, though she made no effort to force into print.